proofrock/ws4sqlite-docs/documentation/sched_tasks.md

 - scheduled, with a cron-like syntax; and/or
 - performed at startup.

-The task itself can be comprised of one or more of:
+The task itself can be comprised of one or more actions, i.e.:

 - a VACUUM, to optimize and cleanup the internal structures;
 - a backup, rotated as needed;